Goddess Lakshmi

 over her from water vessels.
 She is ever youthful and like her consort Vishnu, is a compassionate, kind hearted goddess who is

 easy to please.
 She indicates prosperity.
-Worship of Lakshmi indicates an appreciation of prosperity and a sense of responsibility
+Worship indicates an appreciation of prosperity and a sense of responsibility

 towards it.
 Depicted an extremely beautiful woman, she sits on a lotus.
 She has lotuses in various stages of bloom in her two hands.
 And